appnexus/sicksync/README.md

 After this, you'll see when updates are available when running sicksync, and can easily update by running `sicksync update`.

 ## Troubleshooting

+Before debugging/reading further, please try `sicksync doctor` to see if it can show you where issues may are!

 **Q: `sicksync update` doesn't seem to work?**